Passive Quantitative Easing: Bond Supply Effects through Lower Debt Issuance

 2023-24 | August 1, 2023

-This article presents empirical evidence of a supply-induced transmission channel to long-term interest rates caused by a halt to government debt issuance.
-This is conceptually equivalent to a central bank-operated asset purchase program, commonly known as quantitative easing (QE).
-However, as it involves neither asset purchases nor associated creation of central bank reserves, we refer to it as passive QE.
-We introduce a general classification scheme of central bank balance sheet policies according to which passive QE is likely quite stimulative.
-For evidence, we analyze the response of Danish government bond risk premia to a temporary halt in government debt issuance announced by the Danish National Bank.
-The results suggest that declines in long-term yields during its enforcement reflected both reduced term premia, consistent with supply-induced portfolio balance effects, and increased safety premia, consistent with safe assets scarcity effects.
+This article argues that lower government debt issuance is conceptually equivalent to a central bank-operated asset purchase program, commonly known as quantitative easing (QE).
+However, as it involves neither asset purchases nor associated creation of central bank reserves, it is labeled passive QE.
+A novel classification scheme of central bank balance sheet policies ranks passive QE as quite stimulative.
+Supportive evidence from a temporary lowering of government debt issuance in Denmark suggests that declines in long-term yields reflected both reduced term premia, consistent with supply-induced portfolio balance effects, and increased safety premia, consistent with safe assets scarcity effects.

 Suggested citation: